Photography: Close-up and Macro

 From the west Follow the Northern Road on to Narellan Rd at Narellan

-Continue along Narellan Rd and turn right at traffic lights indicated by the brown tourist sign The Australian Botanic Garden.
+Continue along Narellan Rd and turn right at traffic lights indicated by the brown tourist sign says; The Australian Botanic Garden.

 Parking please note; Zoned parking areas and road regulations are enforced in the Garden.
 The roads within the Garden are public roads and therefore all normal traffic regulations apply.
 Infringement notices will be issued to vehicles parked illegally in no stopping, accessible parking and bus zones at the Garden.
 This is to control traffic in certain areas and to alleviate the congestion, safety and access issues.